Climate Regulation: United States

 - Requirements imposed by the FAA and the Federal Communication Commission (FCC) pertaining to lighting, aircraft safety, signal interference, and other matters.

 - Various state and local siting, land use and environmental laws and regulations.

-For projects located on federal land (notably in the West), federal land management agencies such as BLM or the United States Forest Service may act as the primary permitting authority.
+For projects located on federal land (notably in the west), federal land management agencies such as BLM or the United States Forest Service may act as the primary permitting authority.
 In some states, one or more state agencies may have permitting authority.
 In other cases, the primary permitting authority for a wind facility is the local planning commission, zoning board, city council or county board.
 Offshore wind projects also must coordinate with the US Coast Guard during construction and address any navigational hazards.
 The Bureau of Ocean Energy Management (BOEM) administers the offshore wind leasing process through a competitive bidding process.
 BOEM has held several auctions, resulting in the sale of various leases to develop offshore wind projects, primarily on the east coast.
 There is increasing interest in development on the west coast as well: in August 2016, BOEM issued a request for interest for a lease area off the California coast, on which a developer has expressed interest in building a 765MW floating wind energy project.

 Subsidies and incentive programs for wind energy are discussed in "Renewable Energy and Carbon Capture."